chancej715/powershell-tcp-socket-file-transfer/README.md

 nc -lp <port> > <file>
 ```

-In the script, set the value of the `$file` variable to the path of the file to transfer.
+In the script, set the value of the following variables:
+- `$file` path of the file to transfer.
+- `$ip` IP address of the receiving host.

-Set the values of the `$ip` and `$port` variables to the IP address and port number of the receiving host.
+- `$port` port number of the receiving host.

 Execute the script:
 ```